ktsiddiqua/SQAT06/README.md

             3) selenium-standalone start
         4) Start selenium-standalone whenever (windows,os) machine starts!
     Note:
         -Package will automatically sets up the selenium standalone server and all required drivers such as chrome driver, ie driver, firefox driver, and etc.
-        -It will also install a selenium-standalone command line that will be able to install selenium server and start chrome, firefox or ie for the tests.
+        -It will also install a selenium-standalone command line that will be able to install selenium server and start chrome, firefox or ie for the tests

 (3) NPM (Node Package Manager) ::